mindDrift/mind-drift-fe/README.md

 * Total Session Time

 ## How It’s Built
-mindDrift's front-end was built using React and Redux.
+mindDrift's front-end was built using React, Redux, and react-spring.
 The back-end was built using Node.js, MongoDB, and Express.
 Our animations were created with the react-spring library.
 The back-end is deployed to Heroku, and the front-end is deployed to Netlify.

 ## Our Team
 * Maeve Griffin